Skip to content

 We are working to provide essential information and services to those in need.
 In addition to immediate relief efforts, we are actively setting up a comprehensive ‘toolkit’ filled with resources to aid you on your path to recovery.

-Our team has two offices on Maui — one in a converted shipping container in Lahaina and one in Maui Mall in Kahului — so we are on site to respond to your needs and help you recover from the fire destruction.
+Our team is on-site in Lahaina to respond to your needs and help you recover from the fire destruction.

 Leali‘i Recovery Center Maui Lahaina